Old Sunday School,

 train, walk up the hill immediately opposite the front of the station (keeping left at the fork), turn left at the main junction with Mill St., and take the first right into Roe St.

-If disabled parking is required on a weekday before 6.30pm, please contact the Heritage Centre on 01625 613210 to check availability of Heritage Centre forecourt spaces or use the forecourt for dropping-off only.
+If disabled parking is required on a weekday before 6.30pm, please contact the Old Sunday School on 01625 613210 to check availability of forecourt spaces or use the forecourt for dropping-off only.
 Disabled parking after 6.30pm is available on a first-come, first-served basis.
 Please display disability id in car windows.

-The auditorium is on the second floor of the Heritage Centre: there is a lift and venue toilets are accessible to wheelchair users.
+The auditorium is on the second floor of the Old Sunday School: there is a lift and venue toilets are accessible to wheelchair users.
 Access is through the right hand Roe Street entrance.

 The cinema has an induction loop for hearing aids.